mick2004/nested-aad-scim-connector/README.md

 * Open the FlattenAndSyncNestedGroups notebook
 * Specify Top level group of AAD to sync from
 * Change txtIsDryRun to False if you want to actually create/update users and groups

+### As Sthandalon Python app
+* Clone this repo
+* Rename config.cfg.template to config.cfg and fill the properties
+* Run FlattenAndSyncNestedGroups.py from PythonEndpoint.
+* pass --dryrun to have a dryrun
+* pass top level group as a parameter to python program Ex: ../PythonEndpoint/FlattenAndSyncNestedGroups..py parent